johnsyin/johnsyin.github.io/_posts/2021-1-15-Hello-World.md

 This place, will be mainly recording my personal projects about data/technology here (will it be part of my portfolio/freelancer profile?
 Hopefully).

-I probably will write awful English or done terrible projects, but I honestly don't care.
+I probably will write awful English or do terrible projects, but I honestly don't care.